material-components/material-web/packages/dialog/README.md

 In this example we set `dialogInitialFocus` on the `mwc-textfield`, so `mwc-textfield.focus()` will be called on the button.
-This attribute can also be set on anything in the light DOM of `mwc-dialog` including the primary and secondary actions.
+This attribute can also be set on anything in the light DOM of `mwc-dialog` or the light dom of the flattened, distributed nodes including the primary and secondary actions.
 Only one element designated with this attribute will be focused.

 Calling `focus()` on the `mwc-dialog` itself will call `focus()` on any `dialogInitialFocus` element in the light DOM of `mwc-dialog`.